 “We believe humor helps break down barriers,” said Woodard in a statement.
 “With our first movie, we hope families will not only laugh together, they will also draw closer to each other and to God.”

-NRB member Angel Studios’ “The Chosen,” a multi-season series about the life of Jesus Christ and the largest crowd-funded media project in history, has been viewed over 300 million times to date and translated into 50 languages and counting.
+NRB sponsor and exhibitor Angel Studios’ “The Chosen,” a multi-season series about the life of Jesus Christ and the largest crowd-funded media project in history, has been viewed over 300 million times to date and translated into 50 languages and counting.
 Show creator Dallas Jenkins, son of acclaimed “Left Behind” author Jerry B. Jenkins, has directed and produced over a dozen feature and short films for companies such as Universal, Lionsgate, PureFlix, Hallmark Channel, and Amazon.

 “NRB is so encouraging to new and old voices,” said Jenkins in a statement.
 “They’ve been supportive of The Chosen from the beginning.”